- It is advisable to educate the backers about the threshold amount and applicable taxes after that on the imports in their country

 Hence, it is advisable to educate the backers about the threshold amount and applicable taxes after that on the imports in their country.
 That will help in avoiding any confusion and chaos happening at a later stage.

-#4 Be ready with the necessary permissions and documentations
+4. Be ready with the necessary permissions and documentation

 One of the key things campaigners must give attention to is acquainting themselves with all the government regulations and permissions required for shipping their kind of product and getting the papers ready before in hand.

 Packaging should be two things – just the right size and lighter.
-Packages are usually charged as per their weight and size, and not per unit.
-Besides, a tight packing keeps the inside stuff safer, which is the most significant thing.
+Packages are usually charged per their weight and size, not per unit.
+Besides, tight packing keeps the inside stuff safer, which is the most significant thing.

-Campaigners should take the effort to discuss their packaging expectations with their fulfilment partners and carefully scan the final packaging to ensure that they are packed fittingly for the journey ahead.
+Campaigners should take the effort to discuss their packaging expectations with their fulfillment partners and carefully scan the final packaging to ensure that they are packed fittingly for the journey ahead.

-Once your product is ready, and you have revealed it to them, your supporters would be eager to get a touch of it and make the actual use of it.
+Once your product is ready, and you have revealed it to them, your supporters would be eager to get a touch of it and make actual use of it.
 This eagerness can lead to impatience.
-Therefore, it is essential to keep them abreast with each development that is happening around post the production.
+Therefore, it is essential to keep them abreast with each development that is happening around post-production.
 That includes, transfer to the warehouse, final quality check, kitting, shipping, arrival, and final dispatch.
-Educating your backers about the lead time will help them understand the complex structure of supply chain.
+Educating your backers about the lead time will help them understand the complex structure of the supply chain.

 Managing your backers' expectations is one of the vital things with crowdfunding.
 Communicating effectively helps you with that.
 Understand that you are dealing with people, who trusted you with their money through an online portal without even meeting you.

 Therefore you will need to be extra careful, strategic yet very transparent to avoid any miscommunication.
-Some of the fundamental modes of effective communication in the real-time with the backers would be your crowdfunding page, email updates, FB page and Twitter handle.
+Some of the fundamental modes of effective communication in real-time with the backers would be your crowdfunding page, email updates, FB page, and Twitter handle.

-A skilled and experienced fulfillment partner will take care that the products reach the end user safe and on time.
+A skilled and experienced fulfillment partner will take care that the products reach the end user safely and on time.